Platform-OS/platformos-check/docs/checks/missing_template.md

   - modules/private-module/index.liquid
 ```

-Would ignore all `MissingTemplate` in `modules/private-module/index.liquid`, no mater the file being rendered.
+This configuration ignores all `MissingTemplate` offenses in `modules/private-module/index.liquid`, regardless of the file being rendered.

 ## Version